juju/docs/src/en/developer-actions.md

 # Actions for the charm author

-Actions are executables associated with a charm that may be invoked (or queued remotely) by the user on demand.
+Actions are executables associated with a charm that may be invoked by the user.
 For example, the charm author might include a `snapshot` action on a database charm.
 See [Juju Actions](./actions.html) on how to use actions.

 The user may give arguments, optionally nested, when invoking the action.
 The charm uses a file named `actions.yaml` to specify the parameter type for the arguments.
 In the [Juju GUI](./juju-gui-management.html), the invocation of an